AvePoint/cloud-api/docs/docs/Overview.md

 The AvePoint Graph API employs advanced authentication methods to ensure secure and efficient access to a wide range of functionalities.
 These include:

 - Retrieve audit records: Access comprehensive records from AvePoint Online Services.
-- Streamline partner operations on customer management: Enhance efficiency in handling customer data and interactions through the Elements platform.
+- Streamline partner operations on customer management: Enhance efficiency in handling customer data and interactions through Elements.
 - Job information retrieval: Obtain detailed job data from AvePoint's Cloud Backup solutions for Microsoft 365, Microsoft Azure, AWS, Dynamics 365, and Google Workspace.
 - EnPower data retrieval: Access and manage Exchange mailboxes and Power Platform data.
 - Insights data retrieval: Access detailed reports and data insights from Insights for Microsoft 365.